JMRI/JMRI/scripts/HOWTO-distribution.md

  - Put a comment in the release GitHub item saying the branch exists, and all future changes should be documented in the new release note

 ```
-The release-4.1.4 branch has been created.
+The release-4.3.1 branch has been created.

-From now on, please document your changes in the [jmri4.1.5.shtml](https://github.com/JMRI/website/blob/master/releasenotes/jmri4.1.5.shtml) release note file.
+From now on, please document your changes in the [jmri4.3.2.shtml](https://github.com/JMRI/website/blob/master/releasenotes/jmri4.3.2.shtml) release note file.

-Maintainers, please set the 4.1.5 milestone on pulls from now on.
+Maintainers, please set the 4.3.2 milestone on pulls from now on.

+Jenkins will be creating files shortly at [the usual place](http://builds.jmri.org/jenkins/job/Test%20Releases/job/4.3.1/).
 ```

 ================================================================================